Bayesian Knockoff Filter: Bayesian Knockoff Filter

 \subsection{Relationships with Existing Methods}

-Although the BKF is developed along the inspiring idea of knockoffs \citep{Barber2015}, we elaborate on its differences from existing related methods as follows.
+Although the BKF is developed along the inspiring idea of knockoffs \citep{Barber2015}, we elaborate on its differences from existing methods as follows.

-\begin{itemize} \item[-] \textbf{Model-$\textbf{X}$ knockoff \citep{Candes2018}}: In contrast to the fixed-\textbf{X} knockoff \citep{Barber2015}, our method follows a similar setup of the model-\textbf{X} knockoff where no assumption is made on the conditional distribution $f(Y|\textbf{X},\tilde{\textbf{X}})$.
-Similar to the way of computing Bayesian variable selection knockoff statistics in \citet{Candes2018}, a GLM $h(Y|\textbf{X},\tilde{\textbf{X}};\boldsymbol{\beta},\tilde{\boldsymbol{\beta}},\boldsymbol{\phi})$ is imposed as a data-driven approximation of $f(Y|\textbf{X},\tilde{\textbf{X}})$ for inference.
-However, there are fundamental differences between the model-X knockoff and our BKF.
+\begin{itemize} \item[-] \textbf{Model-$\textbf{X}$ knockoff \citep{Candes2018}}: In contrast to the fixed-\textbf{X} knockoff \citep{Barber2015} which assumes that $f(Y|\textbf{X})$ is fully known as a linear model while the distribution of covariates $f(\textbf{X})$ is unknown, our method follows a similar setup of the model-\textbf{X} knockoff with the assumption that $f(\textbf{X})$ is known and a GLM is suitable for the conditional distribution $f(Y|\textbf{X})$.
+However, there are fundamental differences between the model-$\textbf{X}$ knockoff and our BKF.
 The model-\textbf{X} knockoff is a frequentist method, which relies upon only one set of knockoff variables.
 It uses the Bayesian variable selection (BVS) method as one of possible ways to compute feature statistics and still controls the frequentist FDR in feature selection.
-When BVS feature statistics are used, it can leverage prior knowledge via the probability point mass at $\beta_j=0$ in the prior specification.
-In contrast, our BKF is a fully Bayesian data augmentation approach where knockoffs $\tilde{\textbf{x}}_1,\ldots,\tilde{\textbf{x}}_n$ and parameters $\boldsymbol{\beta},\tilde{\boldsymbol{\beta}},\boldsymbol{\phi}$ are treated as random.
-Incorporating the knockoffs as missing data and FDR into a Bayesian framework, our BKF repeatedly samples knockoff variables in MCMC for more stable inference and conducts feature selection based on the Bayesian FDR control, no matter whether priors have a point mass at $\beta_j=0$.
+Due to the usage of BVS feature statistics, it can leverage prior knowledge via the probability point mass at $\beta_j=0$ in the prior specification.
+In contrast, our BKF is a fully Bayesian data augmentation approach where the observed data $\textbf{D}$ are treated as fixed while the set of non-null features $\mathcal{H}_1$, knockoffs $\tilde{\textbf{x}}_1,\ldots,\tilde{\textbf{x}}_n$ and parameters $\boldsymbol{\beta},\tilde{\boldsymbol{\beta}},\boldsymbol{\phi}$ are all treated as random.
+Incorporating the knockoffs as missing data and FDR into a Bayesian framework, our BKF repeatedly samples knockoff variables in MCMC for more stable inference and conducts feature selection based on the Bayesian FDR control, no matter whether the priors have a point mass at $\beta_j=0$.

 \item[-] \textbf{Metropolized knockoff sampling \citep{Bates2020}}: Although \cite{Bates2020} use MCMC as a mechanism to generate knockoff variables, the Metropolized knockoff sampling is still a frequentist method, relying upon only one set of knockoff variables for inference.
-In contrast, our BKF treats knockoff variables as missing data and continuously samples them via data augmentation in MCMC for stable Bayesian inference.
+In contrast, our BKF treats knockoff variables as missing data and continuously samples them via data augmentation in MCMC for more stable Bayesian inference.